-- Roll-up of rounding in totals - lots of small transactions when summed from rounded numbers can generate a difference to total numbers in a report.
-The data being used in the reports comes from the same source so consequently, from an accounting point of view, it's generally balanced.
+Lots of small transactions when summed from rounded numbers can generate a difference to total numbers in a report.
+The data being used in the reports comes from the same source so consequently, from an accounting point of view, it’s generally balanced.
 On screen, it can appear to be out by a cent.
 Sometimes it can be out by more if lots of transactions are involved and we are creating a total amount to display on the screen.

-- Rounding differences in tax amounts - may occur due to Saasu using what's called the Line Items method of working out tax on each line in a transaction.
+May occur due to Saasu using what’s called the Line Items method of working out tax on each line in a transaction.
 Some systems use the Gross Taxable method (e.g. MYOB).
 An example is when you receive an invoice from a supplier, the total GST in it may not match the GST in the purchase invoice you raise in Saasu.
 Another example would be when you try to calculate the GST on the invoice total, it may not turn out to be exactly 10% of the invoice total.
 This is because the GST was calculated on each line item and rounded to two decimal places before adding them up to get the final total GST value.
 Consider the following example;

-- Technical reasons include the rounding methodologies adopted.
+Include the rounding methodologies adopted.
 In our case, we use the standard Microsoft SQL server rounding implementation used by thousands of financial services businesses around the world.